 2019 HG4 orbits the sun every 1,165 days (3.19 years), coming as close as 0.75 AU and reaching as far as 3.58 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 HG4 is probably between 0.09 to 0.21 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2019 HG4 is probably between 0.092 to 0.206 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2019 HG4's orbit is 0.04 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.

 2019 HG4 has 8 close approaches predicted in the coming decades: